-In this case then, we certainly recommend that you stick to trading with MAS regulated brokers as detailed below.
+In this case then, we certainly recommend that you stick to trading with MAS-regulated brokers as featured.
 The process of setting up is simple, you just need to select your broker, provide the related ID and proof of residence documents, fund your account, and start forex trading.

 Singaporean trader?
 Here’s what to look for in a forex broker

-Here are some tips to make sure you always make the best broker choice:
+Here are some tips to make sure you make a well-informed broker choice: